 If you're following a low carb diet to manage diabetes, epilepsy, or another medical condition, we encourage you to set goals in the app for metrics that are specific to your condition.

 These goals might include tracking blood glucose, ketones, the glucose ketone index, fasting, or other metrics.

 *Please consult your physician before setting these goals

-If you're tracking carbs specifically to manage a diabetic condition, you'll probably want to toggle from net carbs to "diabetes carbs", which are calculated a bit differently and represent a more accurate measurement of carbs that affect glucose.
+If you're tracking carbs specifically to manage a diabetic condition, consult with your physician about tracking "diabetes net carbs", which are calculated a bit differently than standard net carbs.

 The Glucose Ketone index is the ratio of ketones to blood glucose in your body.
 This metric is particularly important for those who are tracking carbs for medical reasons, because even when you have high letone readings, you won't realize the full benefit of a low carb diet if your blood glucose levels are high.

 - Enable the Correlation Graph Between Glycemic Load and Blood Glucose